Mayawati says BSP won't field 'bahubali', mafia candidates; no Mukhtar Ansari from Mau | Politics

 - India

-The BSP will make efforts to not field 'bahubali' (strongmen) or mafia candidates in next year's Uttar Pradesh polls, party supremo Mayawati said Friday, announcing that jailed gangster-turned-politician Mukhtar Ansari will not be given a party ticket from Mau again.
+The BSP will make efforts to not field 'bahubali' (strongmen) or mafia candidates in next year's Uttar Pradesh polls, party chief Mayawati said Friday, announcing that jailed gangster-turned-politician Mukhtar Ansari will not be renominated by the party from Mau.

-She said BSP state president Bhim Rajbhar will contest from Mau seat, currently represented by Mukhtar Ansari who is lodged in a jail in Banda, with several criminal cases pending against him.
+Soon after her statement, Asaduddin Owaisi-led AIMIM, which has announced to contest 100 seats, offered Ansari a ticket, with its spokesperson Syed Asim Waqar telling PTI that ''our doors are open for him''.
+Mayawati said BSP state president Bhim Rajbhar will contest from Mau, currently represented by Mukhtar Ansari, the five-term MLA who was brought back from Punjab's Ropar jail in April and lodged in a Banda jail.

-Mayawati's announcement comes days after Mukhtar Ansari's brother Sigbatullah Ansari joined the Akhilesh Yadav-led Samajwadi Party.
+Her announcement comes days after Mukhtar Ansari's brother Sigbatullah joined the Akhilesh Yadav-led Samajwadi Party.

+The statement also follows her remarks Tuesday during her party's ''Prabuddha Varga Sammelan'' that she would no longer focus on building statues and memorials -- something her party was criticized for during her previous terms -- and rather concentrate on changing the face of Uttar Pradesh by establishing rule of law.

-Mukhtar's another brother, Afzal Ansari, is a BSP MP who represents the Ghazipur seat.
+Mayawati's two announcements signal her efforts to build a new perception of her Bahujan Samaj Party among people.
+Mukhtar's other brother, Afzal Ansari, is a BSP MP who represents the Ghazipur seat.
 He had defeated the BJP's Manoj Sinha, who is now the Lieutenant Governor of Jammu and Kashmir.

-Mayawati said the decision to not field criminal and mafia elements has been taken to meet people's expectation as she appealed to party leaders to keep this in mind while choosing candidates. ''So that there is no problem in taking strict action against such elements once the government is formed.''
+Afzal Ansari could not be contacted despite repeated attempts.
+Mayawati on Friday also said the decision to not field criminal and mafia elements has been taken to meet people's expectations and appealed to party leaders to keep this in mind while choosing candidates. ''So that there is no problem in taking strict action against such elements once the government is formed.''
 She added, ''Alongside ensuring 'a rule of law, by law', the BSP's resolve is to also change Uttar Pradesh's image now.''
 She said the BSP's should be known as the government that follows the philosophy of 'Sarvajan Hitay and Sarvajan Sukhay' (universal good).
+Meanwhile, IMIM spokesperson Syed Asim Waqar said his party was ready to welcome Mukhtar Ansari if he wants to contest the election. ''AIMIM's doors are open for him.
+We will give him a ticket and ensure his victory also,'' he told PTI.

+He said that not only Mukhtar, he asks other Muslims also to not ''purchase tickets'' from any political party as they will take the money and make sure they do not win.

+''I ask Muslims who want to contest elections to come and join the AIMIM and the party will give tickets to them,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)